jackabox/2019.jackwhiting.co.uk/content/posts/2017-12-22-beautiful-organised-results-in-phpunit.md

 title: Beautiful, organised results in PHPUnit
 slug: beautiful-organised-results-in-phpunit
 date: 2017-12-22 00:00:00
-description: 'A small extension for PHPUnit to beautify and orgnaise tests.
+summary: 'A small extension for PHPUnit to beautify and orgnaise tests.
 Where have you been?'
 categories:
   - Tools
   - PHP